-Nearly 100 million American adults have cholesterol levels above 200 milligrams per deciliter (mg/dL), according to the American Heart Association.
-About 34 million Americans have cholesterol levels of 240 mg/dL, which is considered high risk.
-These numbers indicate that a shift in everyday health habits is in order.
-Although you can't do much about such risk factors as family history, age or ethnicity, there are others that you can control.
+Nearly 100 million American adults have high total cholesterol levels — above 200 milligrams per deciliter (mg/dL), according to the American Heart Association.
+About 32 million Americans have even higher total cholesterol levels of 240 mg/dL or more.
+No one can change risk factors, such as family history, age or ethnicity, but there are others that can be controlled.

-Start by getting your cholesterol checked regularly and talking with the doctor about the results.
+Start by getting your cholesterol checked regularly and talking with your health care provider about the results.
 Then take a look at your all-important diet.

-Cholesterol-lowering good health calls for a diet rich in fruits, vegetables, whole grains, fish, skinless poultry, nonfat dairy, beans, seeds, nuts, and healthy vegetable oils like olive or canola.
-Your diet should restrict saturated fat, trans fat, and salt.
+A heart-healthy diet includes fruits, vegetables, whole grains, fish, skinless poultry, nonfat dairy products, beans, seeds, nuts, and healthy vegetable oils like olive or canola.
+You should limit saturated fat, trans fat, and salt.
 You should also cut back on sugar and refined flour, which have been linked with high triglycerides, another dangerous fat in the blood.

 Other steps to take:

 Get regular aerobic exercise.
-Regular physical activity is critical to improving your cholesterol levels and cutting your risk for heart disease.
-Exercise reduces not only total cholesterol, but also LDL cholesterol and triglycerides, and increases HDL ("good") cholesterol.
+Regular physical activity helps to improve your cholesterol levels and cuts your risk for heart disease.

 If you drink, do so in moderation.
-Excessive alcohol use increases triglyceride levels and the risk for other health problems.
+Too much alcohol increases triglyceride levels and the risk for other health problems.

 If you smoke, quit.
-Smoking raises triglyceride levels and increases the risk for metabolic syndrome.
+Smoking raises triglyceride levels and increases the risk of developing many serious health problems.